scott-trinkle/CNR/README.md

 # CNR

-A GUI and series of tools to optimize contrast-to-noise ratio (CNR) in synchrotron microCT images.
+A GUI and series of tools to find the acquisition energy that optimizes the contrast-to-noise ratio (CNR) in synchrotron microCT images.

 ## Installation

 Download source files with:

 `git clone https://github.com/scott-trinkle/CNR.git`

 Install dependencies (numpy, matplotlib and scipy):

 `cd CNR`

 `pip install -r requirements.txt`

 Then install CNR with

 `pip install .`

 ## To run

 Run with:

 `python cnrgui/run_GUI.py`

 This will launch a matplotlib-based GUI displaying CNR as a function of x-ray